 Our travel awards have been redesigned based on a survey we distributed to SIGCHI members in June 2020.
 Please read our SIGCHI Medium post for details.
 Previous iterations, the SIGCHI Student Travel Grants and the Gary Marsden Fund, can still be referenced as we wrap up application cycles.

-The Gary Marsden Travel Awards support undergraduate and graduate students, as well as early-career researchers (i.e., those who are ≤ 5 years post-graduation) in attending HCI conferences, events, and (for early-career researchers) mentorship meetings.
-We aim to prioritize presenters and first-timers.
+The Gary Marsden Travel Awards support undergraduate and graduate students, as well as early-career researchers (i.e., those who are ≤ 5 years post-graduation) in attending ACM or SIGCHI HCI conferences, events, and (for early-career researchers) mentorship meetings.
 In addition, we have instituted changes to support those suffering from financial hardship or lacking institutional support.
-Please also note the following:
+Please note the following, and be sure to check the “Updates” section further below:

 - You must be a SIGCHI member at the time of application in order to be eligible.
 Read about membership and how to sign up on the SIGCHI website.